cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 ### The Reflection

-While in the process of building a *Content Management System* (CMS) app through Sinatra, my kept my priorities in sight.
-Instill and maintain functionality, then incorporate stretch goals.
+While in the process of building a *Content Management System* (CMS) app through Sinatra, I kept my priorities in sight: instill and maintain functionality, then incorporate stretch goals.
 Code and refactor.

 Through *Error Driven Development* and refactoring, it's truly possible to code and create a fluid work of art.
-While there is undoubtedly a technical aspect to software engineering, building an app is quite a creative feat.
+While there is undoubtedly a technical aspect to software engineering, the artist in me is quite pleased that building an app is quite a creative feat.